Extended Hamiltonian thermodynamics and Carroll contractions of AdS black holes: Extension to dimensions

+Therefore the \(D\)-dimensional extended first law has the same homogeneous scaling as in Eq.~\eqref{eq:homogeneous-scaling}.
+Thus the condition for a finite nonzero first law is again Eq.~\eqref{eq:finite-carroll-condition}.
 As in four dimensions, the Carrollian segment is \(\alpha<1\), and the finite first-law condition then gives \(\gamma=1-\alpha>0\).
-Therefore the conclusion is dimension-independent: within the Schwarzschild-AdS family, finite Carrollian thermodynamics gives \(T\to0\), \(S\to\infty\), with finite first-law products.
-The endpoint \((\alpha,\gamma)=(1,0)\) remains Lorentzian in any dimension, while \((\alpha,\gamma)=(0,1)\) is the simplest strong-gravity Carrollian representative.
+Therefore the conclusion is dimension-independent: within the Schwarzschild-AdS family, the finite Carrollian first-law branch gives \(T\to0\), \(S\to\infty\), with finite first-law products.
+The endpoint \((\alpha,\gamma)=(1,0)\) remains Lorentzian in any dimension, while \((\alpha,\gamma)=(0,1)\) is the simplest finite fixed-generator Carrollian representative.